Best Descaling Solution for Coffee Makers (2025 Guide)

 How Often Should You Descale?

-You can check your local water hardness through your utility company or with inexpensive test strips available at home improvement stores.
-Water hardness is typically measured in grains per gallon (GPG) or parts per million (PPM):
+Water hardness is typically measured in grains per gallon (GPG) or parts per million (PPM), as follows:

 • Soft: 0–3 GPG (0–60 PPM)